qilingframework/qiling/docs/SETUP.md

 ---

 #### Setting Qiling Framework docker container
-If quick and easy way to deploy Qiling Framework is preferred, spin it with docker container.
+If a quick and easy way to deploy Qiling Framework is preferred, spin it up with a docker container.

 ##### Building Qiling Framework docker image
-Building the Qiling Framework docker by running command below within source directory.
+Build the Qiling Framework docker by running the command below within source directory.

 ```
 docker build -t qiling:1.0 .